siva2495/Preprocessing-Big-Mart-Sales-data-using-Pandas/README.md

 CAN WE RESET THE INDEX?
 Yes, we can reset the index.
 Let's see how?
 We will use the reset_index function.
 You can read more about here: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.reset_index.html

+### 2. Subsetting: Position Based

+### TABLE OF CONTENTS

+•	How to view the top and bottom rows of the data?

+•	How to select rows in a particular range?

+•	How to select the rows by position?

+•	How to select the specific rows and columns from the data using their position?

+#### How to view the top and bottom rows of the data?

+•	Use head function to view top n rows.

+•	Use tail function to view bottom n rows.

+#### How to select rows in a particular range?
+•	Use DataFrame[ ] to select particular range.

+#### How to select the rows by position?
+•	When we are using iloc, we need to specify the rows and columns by their position.

+#### How to select the specific rows and columns from the data using their position?
+•	In the iloc function pass the first list as the order of rows by their index and pass the second list as the order of columns.